eparreno/vimvamvoom/README.md

     git clone git://github.com/eparreno/vimvamvoom.git ~/.vim

-Then "cd" into the repo and run:
+Then "cd" into the repo and run (notice: if you're using RVM, change to your Ruby system version before install or update):

     rake install